HerrMotz/bachelor-thesis/publication/main.typ

 = Preliminaries
-To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF) and the syntax of SPARQL queries to the triplestore.
+To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF), the RDF itself and the syntax of the query language for RDF, SPARQL.
 The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work.
 SPARQL-SELECT queries function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
 For each match in the RDF graph, the corresponding variable assignments are returned as a result set.
 The idea is that the Visual Query Graph will represent the same stencil as the SPARQL-SELECT query.

-Certain patterns in the RDF graph of Wikibase exist solely for technical reasons and are not immediately intuitive to users without a deeper understanding of the underlying technical necessities.
+Certain patterns in the RDF graph of Wikibase exist solely for technical reasons and are not intuitive to users without an understanding of the underlying necessities.
 For example, this includes relationships involving multiple objects.
 These patterns are limited in scope and are defined within the Wikibase data model, providing an opportunity to develop an intuitive representation for them in the Visual Query Graph.
 During query generation from the Visual Query Graph, these intuitive representations are translated into technically accurate constructs, ensuring they can be queried successfully.

+== Resource Description Framework
+To introduce the Wikibase data model and its mapping to the Resource Description Framework (RDF), it is essential to first understand the terminology of RDF.

+=== Internationalised Resource Identifier <heading:iri>

+Internationalised Resource Identifiers (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]], for example `http://database.factgrid.de/entity/Q409` and `https://database.factgrid.de/prop/direct/P160`.
+Their purpose is to unambigously *refer to a resource* across all triplestores (or the WWW).
+The resource an IRI points at is called *referent* @W3C_RDF_1.1_Reference.

+#remark[IRIs can largely be treated as URIs, as they are interchangeable through conversion.
+Their primary purpose is to *identify the entity being referenced within a specific triplestore or Wikibase instance*.
+Since the technical details are not directly relevant to this work, I will refer readers to the referenced RFCs for further information.]

+=== Prefixing <def:prefixes_and_bases>
+RDF allows to define a *prefix*, which acts as an *abbreviation of an IRI*.
+For example, let `wd` be a prefix with the value `http://www.wikidata.org/entity/`.
+Then, the IRI `http://www.wikidata.org/entity/Q5879` can be rewritten using this prefix as `wd:Q5879`.
+The part after the colon is called *local name* and is essentially a string restricted to alphanumerical characters @W3C_RDF_1.1_Reference.
+The term "prefix" will also be used to describe specific prefixes in the Wikibase data model: Each Wikibase instance defines a set of prefixes and data modelling conventions around them.

+=== Literals <heading:literals>

+A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
+It essentially consists of two elements#footnote[The specifications and the new proposal for RDF allow for more elements for language-tagging @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal, however, they are not relevant to this work.]:
++ a *lexical form*, which is a Unicode string,
++ a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation.

+=== Blank nodes
+RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
+The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.
+It only specifies, that *the set of blank nodes is disjunct from all literals and IRIs*.
+In most common RDF formats, a blank node can be locally referenced using a *local name* and a special "empty" IRI-prefix often denoted by an underscore character.

+=== RDF Triple and RDF Graph <heading:triples>

+To establish a concise notation for subsequent definitions, this work introduces specific sets to be used throughout.
+The set of all IRIs is represented by *$I$*, the set of all blank nodes by *$B$*, and the set of literals by *$L$*.
+The set of all valid RDF terms is defined as *$T := I union L union B$*.

+#definition[
+  Let
+  $bold("s") in bold("I") union bold("B")$ be a subject,
+  $bold("p") in bold("I")$ a predicate and
+  $bold("o") in bold("T")$ an object.

+  Then, following @W3C_RDF_1.1_Reference, an *RDF triple* or simply a *triple*, is defined as
+  $
+    (bold("s"), bold("p"), bold("o")).
+  $
+] <def:spo>

+#definition[An *RDF graph* is a set of RDF triples.
+An RDF triple is said to be asserted in an RDF graph if it is an element of the RDF graph @W3C_RDF_1.2_Proposal.] <def:rdf_graph>

 == Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominent instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
 Wikibase has its own internal structure and conventions for naming and modeling entities and concepts.
 These internals are in turn mapped to an expression in RDF syntax @wikibase_rdf_mapping_article.
 This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_ and most notably _the use of the SPARQL query language for information retrieval_.
 This specific data model of Wikibase is particularly noteworthy due to its widespread use and substantial influence on other initiatives, driven by its sheer scale.
 For example, DBpedia will make use of Wikidata resources @Lehmann2015DBpediaA.